Skip to content

 Adding Settings

-2. The following Settings should be applied to all Customer created Instances:
+2. The following Settings are recommended for Instances:

 1. video.hardware = virtio